pritamqu/pritamqu.github.io/index.md

 <a name="/news"></a>

 I will be joining [Google Research](https://research.google/) as a Student Researcher starting from October 2023.
-I am a PhD student at [Queen’s University, Canada](https://queensu.ca/) and [Vector Institute](https://vectorinstitute.ai/).
+I am a PhD candidate at [Queen’s University, Canada](https://queensu.ca/) and affiliated with [Vector Institute](https://vectorinstitute.ai/).
 My research is primarily focused on self-supervised learning to learn meaningful representations without (or with minimal) human supervision.
 Earlier, I interened at [Borealis AI](https://www.borealisai.com/) in Fall 2022.
 I joined [Queen's](https://queensu.ca/) in 2018 and completed my master's in 2020.
 Prior to that, I worked as a Software Engineer for approximately total of 3 years in [Infosys](https://www.infosys.com/) and [Tech Mahindra](https://www.techmahindra.com/).
 I completed my bachelor's in 2015 from [West Bengal University of Technology, India](/).